-Typically, all classes required to graduate must be taken at Brook Hill unless written permission is first obtained from the Academic Office.
-This includes any course taken through any online (e.g., BH summer program), correspondence or other accredited program.
-Grades must be turned in to the Academic Office upon completion of the course.
+All classes required to graduate must be taken at Brook Hill unless there are scheduling issues or extenuating circumstances, such as a learning difference.
+This must be approved by the Academic Office.
+Grades must be turned into the Academic Office upon completion of the course.
 Credit will be granted to the student, but the numeric grade will not be included in the student's Upper School GPA.